i5hi/helpers/vault.md

 - *address* sets up the address on which requests to access secrets will be served.
 - *tls_disable* disables tls.
-We will run vault on the localhost of the application, therefore not requiring TLS just yet.
+We will run vault on the localhost of the application as a monolith, therefore not requiring TLS just yet.

 ***ui*** sets whether or not to host a frontend admin panel.